Mirage (2018 film): Plot

-Leira tells her how he had waited for her for years and, in doing so, had unknowingly prevented her from meeting David and Aitor.
+Leira tells her how he had waited for her for years and, in doing so, had unknowingly prevented her from meeting Aitor, and thereby David.
 Vera asks Leira to correct the events using the TV set and video recorder.
 Vera then commits suicide so that Leira will have to save her.
 Leira uses the TV and recorder to communicate with his childhood self.

 Vera then wakes up to a new version of reality, which is like an earlier version where David is her husband and Gloria is her daughter, except that Nico is still alive.
 She finds out that David is still cheating on her.
 She calls the police to report a body beneath the slaughterhouse where she meets Inspector Leira, hoping to start a new relationship with him along with her daughter.

 Cast

 Release

 Distributed by Warner Bros in Spain, the film was theatrically released on November 30, 2018.
 It was released on Netflix streaming on March 22, 2019.